tl-ecosystem/tlang/README.md

 --help : to get the this page

-WARNING: -log is not currently supported

 ## DOCUMENTATION

 Anything that isn't a scpecial keychar/keyword is considered a comment

-p() is for printing anything put inside will be printed
+`p()` is for printing anything put inside will be printed

     p(Hello World)

+You can create variables using the `$` and name them whatever you want, the type of the variable will be assigned automativally

+    $var_name = Hello World

+There are four types of variables that the Language supports.

+- Integer
+- Float
+- String
+- Bool